dataArtisans/cascading-flink/README.md

 However, there are also a few limitations, which we are still working on, namely:

 - Only InnerJoins for HashJoin pipes.
 The remaining join types will be available once Flink supports hash-based outer joins.
+We expect to add support for hash-based LeftJoins very soon.

 ## Install ##

 **WARNING** The Cascading Connector for Apache Flink does currently depend on unstable 0.10-SNAPSHOT builds of Apache Flink.
 Since Flink APIs may be broken at any time, building the connector might not succeed.
-Please drop a note to fabian [at] data-artisans.com in this case.
+Please open an [issue](https://github.com/dataArtisans/cascading-flink/issues) and report the incompatibility if this is the case.
 We will fix the Flink dependency as soon as Apache Flink releases a 0.10 version.

 To retrieve the latest version of the Cascading Connector for Apache Flink, run the following command